PyTables/PyTables/README.txt

 available in Chapter 2 of the User's Manual (``doc/usersguide.pdf`` or http://www.pytables.org/moin/HowToUse).

-1. First, make sure that you have HDF5 and numarray installed (you will need at least HDF5 1.6.5 and numarray 1.5.0).
-If don't, you can find them at http://hdf.ncsa.uiuc.edu/HDF5 and http://sourceforge.net/projects/numpy/.
+1. First, make sure that you have HDF5, numarray and numpy installed (you will need at least HDF5 1.6.5, numarray 1.5.0 and numpy 0.9.8).
+If don't, get them from http://hdf.ncsa.uiuc.edu/HDF5 and http://sourceforge.net/projects/numpy/.
 Compile/install them.

    Optionally, consider to install the excellent LZO and UCL